How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 4.20 pm - 4.40 pm: First Look at the lodge

-4.40 pm - 4.50 pm: Buffer time before the hike to Marymere Falls
+4.40 pm - 4.50 pm: Buffer time before hiking to Marymere Falls

-5.50 pm - 6.15 pm: Exploring waterfall + pictures
+5.50 pm - 6.15 pm: Exploring the waterfall + photos

-6.15 pm - 6.45 pm: Hiking back to the Lake Crescent Lodge
+6.15 pm - 6.45 pm: Hike back to Lake Crescent Lodge

 6.45 pm - 7.00 pm: Buffer time before the ceremony

-7.00 pm - 7.45 pm: Ceremony + vow’s exchange +letters from the family +signing papers
+7.00 pm - 7.45 pm: Ceremony + vow exchange +letters from the family +signing papers

-7.45 pm - 8.15 pm: Small picnic at the lake
+7.45 pm - 8.15 pm: Small picnic by the lake

-8.15 pm: Photographer departure time
+8.15 pm: Photographer’s departure

 8-hour Elopement Timeline

-11.15 am - 12.45 pm: Getting ready pictures at the campsite
+11.15 am - 12.45 pm: Getting ready photos at the campground

 12.45 pm - 1.00 pm: First look

-01.00 pm - 1.15 pm: Travel from the campsite to the Hoh Rainforest
+01.00 pm - 1.15 pm: Travel to the Hoh Rain Forest

-1.30 pm - 3.15 pm: Ceremony+ Exploring the Hall of Mosses trailhead after
+1.30 pm - 3.15 pm: Ceremony+ exploring the Hall of Mosses afterward

-3.15 pm - 3.30 pm: Hike from the Hall of Mosses trailhead to picnic area (just near the parking lot) for cutting cake and champagne
+3.15 pm - 3.30 pm: Walk to the picnic area near the parking lot for cutting the cake and champagne

-3.30 pm - 4.00 pm: Cutting cake and popping up champagne
+3.30 pm - 4.00 pm: Cutting cake + champagne toast

-4.00 pm - 4.15 pm: Buffer time before leaving the Hoh Rainforest
+4.00 pm - 4.15 pm: Buffer time before leaving

-4.15 pm - 5.15 pm: Travel from the Hoh Rainforest to Ruby Beach parking lot
+4.15 pm - 5.15 pm: Travel to Ruby Beach parking lot

-5.15 pm - 5.30 pm: Hike from the parking lot to the beach
+5.15 pm - 5.30 pm: Walk from the parking lot to the beach

-5.30 pm - 6.45 pm: Couples Portraits
+5.30 pm - 6.45 pm: Couples portraits

-6.45 pm - 7.00 pm: Hike back to the car
+6.45 pm - 7.00 pm: Walk back to the car

 12-hour Elopement Timeline

-10.00 am - 11.45 am: Getting ready, details shots
+10.00 am - 11.45 am: Getting ready + detail shots

-11.45 am - 12.00 pm: Buffer time before the first look
+11.45 am - 12.00 pm: Buffer time before first look

 12.00 pm - 12.15 pm: First look at the property